Madhushree2000/Oceanographic_Data_Analysis/README.md

 </div>

-Arctic's salinity plummets deeper than Pacific's, revealing stronger stratification in the Arctic.
+Arctic's salinity plummets deeper than Pacific's (lon = -170°E), revealing stronger stratification in the Arctic (lon = -20°E).

 ## Project 2: Temperture and Salinity Analysis on Toulon Bay